 Yes, this remarkable manifestation of Sassanid art is so impressive.
 The height of this statue is about 7 meters and the shoulders are more than 2 meters wide.
 It’s carved out of a stalagmite in this limestone cave and dates back to about 17 centuries ago.
 It’s the only sculpture of this large remains from ancient times in Iran.

 Shapur I was one of the most powerful Persian kings who achieved great victories against the Romans.
 In his last war with the Romans in early 260 A.D., he arrested the Roman Emperor and imprisoned him in the ancient city of Bishapur, 6 km from the cave, and therefore, the Roman Empire was dominated for a long time.
 This victory attracted the attention of the civilized world of the day to the power of the Sassanid Empire.

 Other Attractions in and around Shapur Cave

-- There are two pieces of stone inscription cut in the wall of the cave.
+- There are two pieces of stone inscription cut into the wall of the cave.
 One of them dates back to the ancient times of the Sassanid period.
 There is a translation of a piece of inscription attributed to Shapur for the visitors as well.
 The other one belongs to contemporary times and talks about how the statue was raised again after about 14 centuries in 1957.
-It was pulled down after the Arabs invasion of Iran and the collapse of the Sassanid dynasty.
+It was pulled down after the Arabs’ invasion of Iran and the collapse of the Sassanid dynasty.

 - As you go further into the cave, you can see two water reservoirs dug in stone.
 They are about one meter deep and have stairs for access to water.
 Water dripping from the ceiling of the cave was collected in these ponds.
 The locals used to provide drinking water from these ponds.